caleb531/open-conference-url/README.md

 ### event_time_threshold_mins

-The `event_time_threshold_mins` is an object that can contain any combination of `hours` and `minutes` integers.
+The `event_time_threshold_mins` is an integer representing the number of minutes before/after a meeting.
 If an event is within this duration of time (relative to the system's current time), it will be displayed in Alfred's results.

-For example, a value of `{"minutes": 20}` will mean the workflow will only show events whose start time was within the last 20 minutes *or* whose start time is within the next 20 minutes.
+For example, a value of `20` will mean the workflow will only show events whose start time was within the last 20 minutes *or* whose start time is within the next 20 minutes.